-I can’t believe it’s already been 5 months since the festival.
+I can’t believe it has been five months since the festival.
 I also can’t believe it took me so long to participate.
-As a South Florida local this is the absolute “must attend” event of the year.
+As a South Florida local, this is the absolute “must attend” event of the year.
 There are so many events available that choosing one becomes increasingly difficult every year.
 There truly is something for everyone, young and old (and all of us in between).
-This year I attended the Best of the Best, Dolce Brunch and Best of the Bay Dinner.
+This year I attended the Best of the Best, Dolce Brunch, and Best of the Bay Dinner.
 Talk about the holy trinity of the SOBEWFF!
 These three events did not disappoint.
-I wonder how I will be able to top off this experience in 2014?
+I wonder how I will top off this experience in 2014?

 I was very fortunate to have been able to experience these three events this year.
-In just several months tickets go on sale for the 2014 festival scheduled for February 20th-23rd.
-I can’t wait to go over the new line up and decide which events I will go to.
+In just several months, tickets go on sale for the 2014 festival scheduled for February 20th-23rd.
+I can’t wait to go over the new lineup and decide which events I will go to.
 Come to think of it, I also have enough time to hit that favorite boardwalk of mine plenty to be able to fit in all that food and wine again!
 But I digress…Will you be there next year?

 One thought on “2013 South Beach Wine & Food Festival”

 Pingback: Miami’s Iron Fork 2013 Disaster | The Whet Palette